 What sets Chris apart in this industry is his knowledge across the whole breadth of a subject.
 Reviewing all research in an area means he can draw conclusions that are not from cherry-picked studies, but take into account the whole body of work.
 The S&C Research review is a “must-read” that is raising the standards of fitness education.

-To learn more about the latest strength and conditioning, biomechanics, and fat loss research, don't miss the full S&C Research Review, which comes out every month!
+To read more strength and conditioning, biomechanics, and fat loss research, don't miss the S&C Research Review every month!